4rkal/blog/content/posts/selenium.md

 1. Unzip the file
 2. Paste the file in the directory that your script will run
 # Installing selenium
-To install selenium you have to have python and pip installed.Check out my article on python for {{< link "https://4rkal.medium.com/python-for-beginners-f1df170bcc08" more >}}
-To install selenium open your cmd or terminal and type:\
+To install selenium you have to have python and pip installed.Check out my article on python for [more](../posts/python) To install selenium open your cmd or terminal and type:\
 ```pip install selenium```
 That should install it.\